 - crumbled almond queso fresco or homemade vegan feta

-What types of potatoes are best for mashing?
+What type of potato is best for mashing?

 Yukon golds have a nice buttery flavor and creamy texture, while russet potatoes have that nostalgic, purely potato flavor that I find irresistible!
 They're also wonderfully fluffy.